LADSoft/OrangeC/doc/adl.md

 State variables are generally used with 'Cond' attributes.
 State variables will be detailed further in a future section.

 Coding state variables are used in 'Coding' attributes.
-They specify a constant value that may depend on the value of a state variable, which is streamed into the opcode byte sequence.
+They specify a constant value that may depend on the value of a state variable, which is streamed into the opcode coding sequence.
 These will also be detailed further in a future section.

 Attribute variables are XML attributes with arbitrary names, that can be referenced from within a contained coding sequence.
-For example a common group of addressing modes on the x86 processor always generates the same bit sequence for some interrelated instructions with the same operands.
+For example a common group of addressing modes on the x64 processor always generates roughly the same coding sequence for some interrelated instructions with the same operands.
 The exception being that three bits in the middle of the sequence are related to the specific instruction being selected.
-An attribute variable can specify those three bits.
+An attribute variable related to the mnemonic can specify those three bits.
 Another use for an attribute variable is to specify some parameter based on a selected register name.

 For example: